Comfy Ubuntu

 premature optimization

 Ah, Ubuntu!
-The linux distro that realises that whilst we might tell ourselves we are lured to Linux by the promise of being lean, fast and secure, what really brings the crowds is something with bells, whistles, a V8 engine, flashing lights and a whiff of danger.
+The Linux distro that realises that whilst we might tell ourselves we are lured to Linux by the promise of being lean, fast and secure, what really brings the crowds is something with bells, whistles, a V8 engine, flashing lights and a whiff of danger.

 Ubuntu is a lowest-common-denominator system for Linux HOWTO guides to target because, AFAICT, there is a gigantic amount of crap pre-installed so odds are your software of choice is already there, or at least the dependencies for it are, so the documentation author can spend the least possible time arsing about with getting the necessities together.
 Also, I suspect, the kind of person who is exacting enough to run Archlinux or NixOS is intimidating to imagine trying to explain things to.

-Using the rather busy Ubuntu default install to run some specialised app often feels like using a circular saw with integrated wiffle bat to crack a nut, though, and I have a vague inking that it’s probably not as secure as I hoped all this crap cannot be secure.
-I suppose this is intended welcoming to Windows users who pine for the default adware-and-weird-OEM-broadband-bundle home screen.
+Using the rather busy Ubuntu default install to run some specialised app often feels like using a circular saw with integrated wiffle bat to crack a nut, though, and I have a vague inkling that it’s probably not as secure as I hoped all this crap cannot be secure.
+I suppose this is intended to welcome Windows users who pine for the default adware-and-weird-OEM-broadband-bundle home screen.
 Or something.

-Because of my faint queasiness about all that I am interested in more minimalist approaches to Ubuntu than the mainline rolling mess, such as Elementary, Pop! ̲os or possibly even a super sleek hardened OS.
+Because of my faint queasiness about all that I am interested in more minimalist approaches to Ubuntu than the mainline rolling mess, such as Elementary, Pop!_OS or possibly even a super sleek hardened OS.

 1 Pop!

-Pop! ̲os is a pretty good alternative to Ubuntu that shares a lot of infrastructure.
+Pop!_OS is a pretty good alternative to Ubuntu that shares a lot of infrastructure.
 You can read two fannish histories of this distro:

 It is not the same as Ubuntu, but shares many tools with Ubuntu so sometimes you can cross your fingers and pretend.

 I am a fan of this OS.
 A hundred small Ubuntu annoyances are buffed away.
-Case study: You can tell what format an app will be installed in, for example, which is necessary since as much as they would like the app packaging to be something that we can ignore, in practice it is an unavoidably intrusive feature of Linux for now, and we need o be able to give informed consent to the various trade-offs in practice.
-In ubuntu you are left wondering “was that a snap, a flatpak, or a deb or some combination of the three?” and inevitably end up reverse engineering which when something breaks.
+Case study: You can tell what format an app will be installed in, for example, which is necessary since as much as they would like the app packaging to be something that we can ignore, in practice it is an unavoidably intrusive feature of Linux for now, and we need to be able to give informed consent to the various trade-offs in practice.
+In Ubuntu you are left wondering “was that a snap, a flatpak, or a deb or some combination of the three?” and inevitably end up reverse engineering which when something breaks.

 Pop!_OS, that is, tries to make things as simple as possible, but no simpler.